solana-labs/solana-payments-app/README.md

 These steps will get you up and running with a local dev environment, and you can later setup these environments for production

+### Keypairs

+we recommend setting up one admin account (to manage helius api), and one gas account (to interface with all of your shopify transactions)

 ### Set up the Application

 ```